 I had heard that obtaining a visa for Russia was a bit of a challenge, but I didn’t realize quite how much of a challenge it would be until I began the process.

-I needed my passport for a trip at the end of January, so I did begin the visa application process a little later than I would have liked.
+I needed my passport for a trip to Moscow and St Petersburg at the end of January, so I did begin the visa application process a little later than I would have liked.
 I’m a pretty organized person, and I never normally leave things like this to the last minute.
 But I had just over three weeks until I was due to set off so I thought that should be sufficient.

 I began the process with a search on Google for Russian visa, and I was immediately intimidated by the response.
 There were so many websites advertising Russian visas and invitation letters and stamped vouchers, all for different prices.
 How am I supposed to know which is the official site?
 What does all this mean?